javadnematollahi/python-assignment/33/Readme.md

 ![boundrect](https://github.com/javad7189/python-assignment/assets/86910174/ec2b8393-2018-4f03-baac-d0b791b8dcaa)

 In fourth question I wrote cv2.contourArea() function from scratch. i compare the result of opencv function and my function.
-I use to different idea to solve this problem and the resulte of both idea are almost close to opencv result. the code of this part is written in question4.py and question4_1.py files.
+I use two different idea to solve this problem and the result of both idea are almost close to opencv result. the code of this part is written in question4.py and question4_1.py files.
-The below picture you can see the results.
+In the below pictures you can see the results.

 output: